isovector/certainty-by-construction/src/book/Chapter1-Agda.lagda.md

 correct once, without needing to worry about what the future will bring.

 In short, working directly with postulates is dangerous and, in general, an anti-pattern.
-We will return to postulates in @sec:postulates and see how they can be useful as mathematical tools.
 Instead, we will investigate a tool that instead allows us to simultaneously define `type:Bool`, `def:false` and `def:true` into a *closed theory.* That is, we'd like to say that these are *the only* two booleans, allowing us and Agda to reason about that fact.

 To do this, we can use a `keyword:data` declaration: